rcantini/rcantini.github.io/content/courses/ds4iot/exam/project.md

 The practical part of the exam consists of two steps:

+### Oral exam
+One question for each lecture (available [here](/courses/ds4iot/lectures/lecture1/))

-### The discussion of the project
+### Discussion of the project
 - Selection of a topic
 - Study of the state-of-art solutions (Edge/Fog, Cloud, IoT) related to the selected topic.
 - Modeling and Simulation using iFogSim:
-	- compare different configurations selecting the best one, according to your needs
+	- Compare different topologies and parameter settings.
-	- a comparison of the obtained results is required in terms of:
+	- Compare the obtained results in terms of:
 		- Latency
 		- Network usage
 		- Energy consumption
+		- Other metrics
-- Implement some functionalities of the modeled system using frameworks provided by Eclipse IoT, focusing on different layers (e.g. client and server side MQTT-based communication using Eclipse Paho and Mosquitto respectively).
+- Implement some functionalities of the modeled system using frameworks provided by Eclipse IoT, focusing on different layers.
-- Write a report and deliver it at least three days before the exam.
+- Write a report to be delivered before the exam.
-- Prepare a presentation that will help you explain, during the exam, the work done in your project.
+- Prepare a presentation to be used during the discussion of the project.

-## An oral exam
-One question for each lecture (available [here](/courses/ds4iot/lectures/lecture1/))

 The **deadline** for delivering the projects is **7 days** before the exam.